Logo

 At the 2019 US Open, Taylor Townsend achieved her first victory against a top-10 player, upsetting world No 4, Simona Halep, in a third-set tiebreaker in the second round.

-Taylor Townsend went one step further, defeating another Romanian, Sorana Cirstea, to reach the fourth round for the first time in her career at a major and as a qualifier.
+Taylor Townsend went one step further, defeating another Romanian, Sorana Cirstea, to reach the fourth round for the first time in her career at a major event and as a qualifier.

 At the French Open, Taylor Townsend reached the semifinals for the first time in her career at this major, with Madison Keys as a protected ranking pair on their debut.